Founder and President

-Founder and Executive Director Peter Geffen is also Founder of The Abraham Joshua Heschel School in NYC, former Director of the Israel Experience Program for the CRB Foundation and one of the most respected Israel education specialists in the world.
+Peter Geffen is also founder of The Abraham Joshua Heschel School in NYC, former Director of the Israel Experience Program for the CRB Foundation and one of the most respected Israel education specialists in the world.
 He has been a social activist since serving as a civil rights worker for Dr. Martin Luther King, Jr. in 1965-66 and has been deeply involved in Arab-Jewish co-existence work since the early 1960's.
 Peter served as Executive Director of The Center for Jewish History from 2003-05.
 He has designed and conducted international travel programs for teenagers and adults since 1969 including the Kivunim summer teachers' programs that have served over 1500 participants since 1999.
 Peter was the recipient of the Covenant Award in 2012, the highest recognition given to a Jewish educator.

 KIVUNIM's Gap-year Program Director is Jay Leberman who served as Head of School of the Perelman Jewish Day School in Philadelphia from 1997 until 2013.
 Prior to that he was Head of School of the Sager Solomon Schechter Day School in Northbrook, Illinois from 1985-1997.
 In Chicago and Philadelphia he received national recognition for his respect for diversity and his openness to new ideas and perspectives within the educational realm.
 Jay began his academic training at The Hebrew University of Jerusalem and received his Masters from the Oxford Centre for Hebrew and Jewish Studies at the University of Oxford.

 Lea is KIVUNIM's Associate Director for Administration and Logistics and has been with us since we opened in 2006.
 Originally from New York City, Lea made aliyah to Israel in 2005.
 She holds a BA from Yeshiva University and a Masters in Early Childhood Education from Bank Street College of Education While in New York, she taught at the Abraham Joshua Heschel School.
 She served as co-Director of KIVUNIM from 2008-10.
-She is married to Rabbi Hayim Leiter and the mother of Maytal, Rafi and Netta.
+She is married to Rabbi Hayim Leiter and the mother of Maytal, Rafi, Netta, and Ezra.

 One of KIVUNIM’s innovations is the inclusion of Arabic Language instruction in addition to Hebrew.
 Arabic Instructor, Amal Abusif is an award-winning teacher in the Haifa School System and co-existence activist.
 She is (to the best of our knowledge) the first Arab, Muslim, Woman ever to hold a senior staff position in a program of Jewish education.
 She holds a BA and MA in education from Haifa University and is currently a Phd student at Ben Gurion University.
 Amal also coordinates our coexistence education program.